Yakov-Bader/onlineAuctionAPI/README.md

 ```
 ## Get Sales
 **POST** [https://onlineauctionapi.herokuapp.com/getsales](https://onlineauctionapi.herokuapp.com/getsales)
-describe: this is for requesting a specific sale
+describe: this is for getting the list of sales for the home page
 required parameters: email (string), password (string), id (string);
 response: `{"status": "error", "message": "I don't recognize you"}`
 response:`{"status": "error", "message": "you need to give a valid amount number"}`